 Beautiful Expanding World: With 4 updates under its belt already, Aion continues to expand its mystical world with constant updates adding to the story and gameplay features.

-Fast-Track PvP Server: Players looking to skip the grind and go all out against their fellow players can experience less safe zones and double experience on the fast-track server.
+Fast-Track Server: Players looking to skip the grind can experience double experience on the fast-track server.